mrphishxxx/stack-python-plone/DEVELOPMENT.md

    zopeskel dexterity

-when prompted name it 'dex.example' and accept all defaults
+when prompted name it 'dex.example' and accept all defaults (Using the name 'dex.example' will save you a bit of time since we already have the required lines commented the add-ons.cfg file)

 ##Edit the add-ons.cfg file
 Add your new package to the add-ons.cfg file